I am often proud to be Japanese especially when I respect one of the Japanese spirits; MOTTAIANAI-もったいない.

 “Reduce”, “Reuse”, “Recycle”, and “Respect”

-The MOTTAINAI campaign promotes a lifestyle for saving the global environment and to build a sustainable recycling society.
+The MOTTAINAI campaign promotes a lifestyle for saving the global environment and building a sustainable recycling society.

-Another devotee of Mottainai spirits, David Groß, is the movie producer and director, made films “Make Food Not Waste.
+Another devotee of Mottainai spirits, David Gross, is a movie producer and director, who made the film “Make Food Not Waste.

-Do you know that one-third of the food products for the human is discarded as food loss and waste and its weight is 1.3 billion tons every year in the world?
+Do you know that one-third of the food products for humans are discarded as food loss and waste and its weight is 1.3 billion tons every year in the world?

-David made a documentary TV series with Japanese “Mottainai spirit”, which is that he traveled across five European countries to tell the people the challenge of reducing food waste by transforming them into delicious dishes. (wastecooking)
+David made a documentary TV series with Japanese “Mottainai spirit”.
+He traveled across five European countries to tell the people the challenge of reducing food waste by transforming them into delicious dishes. (wastecooking)